From Canada to Clemson: Ajou Ajou’s Journey to Becoming a Tiger

 While growing up in Brooks, Alberta, where hockey dominates the landscape, Ajou went against the conventional sport, combining his height, speed and athleticism in becoming a wide receiver.

-Now, the 20-year-old will be playing in the fall for the Clemson Tigers.
+Now, the 18-year-old will be playing in the fall for the Clemson Tigers.

 “I always want to be the best,” Ajou said to Postmedia Network back in May 2018.
 “You better come with it, because I’m coming full throttle.”